HomeFree Landlord FormsNevada 5-Day Notice to Quit (NRS 40.254)

 Build the Notice

-Complete the form below to generate a Nevada 5-Day Notice of Unlawful Detainer for Nonpayment.
-The form computes the 5-judicial-day contest deadline from the date of service, states the unlawful-detainer status, and includes the affidavit-contest and summary-eviction language.
-Confirm the 7-day pay-or-quit has already run, and arrange service through a sheriff, constable, or licensed process server under NRS 40.280.
+Complete the form below to generate a Nevada 5-Day Notice to Surrender under NRS 40.254.
+The form computes the 5-judicial-day contest deadline from the date of service, states the unlawful-detainer ground and the earlier notice it rests on, and includes the affidavit-contest language, the mandatory NRS 70.010(2) stay advisory, and the summary-eviction warning.
+Confirm the underlying NRS 40.251, 40.2514 or 40.2516 notice has already expired, and arrange service through a sheriff, constable, or licensed process server under NRS 40.280.
+Do not use this form for unpaid rent — use the 7-judicial-day notice under NRS 40.253(1)(a) instead.

 Count the deadline before you serve